backdrop-contrib/enabled_modules_report_recipe/README.md

 This module is a simple recipe to add an administrative report that lists all enabled modules on the site.
 Useful when reporting bugs or seeking support from third parties.
+The provided report has an exposed filter to show core modules, contrib modules, or all modules.

 Simply install and enable this recipe to add this option to your admin/reports menu.